Faculty

 Office: 5121 Helen C. White

-Professor Sidelle’s research focuses centrally on the metaphysics of material objects, modality, and personal identity.
+Professor Sidelle's research focuses centrally on the metaphysics of material objects, modality, and personal identity.
 He is also interested in questions at the interface of philosophy of language and metaphysics, and in questions about the nature and extent of verbal disputes (which he believes to be widely prevalent in both philosophy and everyday life).
-His recent publications include: “Is there a True Metaphysics of Material objects?”
-Philosophical Issues (2002), and “Some Episodes in the Sameness of Consciousness” Philosophical Topics (2002)
+His recent publications include: "Modality and Objects," Philosophical Quarterly (2010); "Conventionalism and the Contingency of Conventions," Nous (2010) and "The Method of Verbal Dispute," Philosophical Topics (2007).

 Elliott Sober